Ark Restaurants Announces Conference Call

 Ark Restaurants Corp.
-ARKR will hold a conference call for investors and analysts to discuss financial results for the first quarter ended January 1, 2022 on Tuesday, February 15, 2022 at 11:00 a.m.
+ARKR will hold a conference call for investors and analysts to discuss financial results for the third quarter ended July 2, 2022 on Tuesday, August 16, 2022 at 11:00 a.m.
 Eastern Time.

 The dial-in numbers to participate in the conference call are: